SegiH/VerjIO_Excel_Report_Generator/README.md

 Known Issues
 ------------
-Using RGB color does not work correctly.
+This report generator will not work for Verj IO tables that are part of a table repeater.